Edo-Tokyo Open Air Architectural Museum

 • in many interiors, space will be minimal, so wide-angle lenses will be helpful.

 Lastly, make sure you pick up a plastic bag at the entrance.
-You’ll need to put your shoes in it if you want to enter the buildings.
+Put your shoes in it if you enter the buildings.
 Once outside, put your shoes back on and continue to the next exhibit.

 To see related articles, look at: